When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

+{\bf Retransmission}: if the receiver does not detect any error in the received data packet, it transmits a confirmation packet back to the source node (containing no payload), indicating that the data packet was correctly received.
+Thereafter, the source node can transmit new data packets (containing new payload).
+However, if the receiver detects an error in the received data packet, it does not send back the confirmation packet.
+When the source node realizes that it did not receive a confirmation packet, it assumes that an error occurred and re-transmits the same data packet.
+The number of retransmissions will depend on the particular communications protocol.

+{\bf No-retransmission:} if the receiver detects an error in the data packet, it discards the payload.
+On the other hand, if the packet is correctly received, the receiver does not transmit any confirmation to the source node and simply waits for the next packet.
+The source node continues to transmit data packets. \qedsymbol{}

+The retransmission strategy provides robustness to the transmission of data at the cost of a lowered bit rate and increased latency due to the time spent in confirmation and retransmission of data packets.
+The no-retransmission strategy can achieve a higher bit rate and lower latency at the cost of more erroneous or missing data.
+The selection of the transmission strategy will depend on the particular application requirements.

-After forming the packets, the transmitter modulates the sequence of bits with a carrier signal of high frequency $f_c$ suitable to be radiated as an electromagnetic waves, which are then radiated through the antenna.
+After forming the packets, the transmitter modulates the sequence of bits with a carrier signal of high frequency $f_c$ (or equivalently of short wavelength $\lambda\triangleq c/f_c$ where $c$ is the speed of light) suitable to be radiated as an electromagnetic waves, which are then radiated through the antenna.
 The propagation environment modifies the radiated wave before arriving to the receiver's antenna, where it is converted back to an electric signal and processed.
 The wireless channel model describes the effect that the propagation environment has on the transmitted signal until it reaches the receiver.